What is Ancestor Veneration?

 Samhain, Day of the Dead, All Souls, and Halloween

-As I wrote the seasonal guide for this month, I really focused on the Ancestors and the importance of tuning into the many cultural celebrations that happen at the end of October and beginning of November to honor the dead.
+I wrote the seasonal guide for this month.
+I really focused on the Ancestors and the importance of tuning into the many cultural celebrations that happen at the end of October and beginning of November to honor the dead.
 If you have read the guide you know it dovetails with the timing of the final harvest, the time when livestock were traditionally brought in from the fields.
-Some were then slaughtered to keep the people well nourished through the winter.
-This was a vital practice for our ancestors, and it marked the beginning of the dark, or introspective time of the year.
+Some were slaughtered to keep the people well-nourished through the winter.
+This was a vital practice for our ancestors, and it marked the beginning of the dark or introspective time of the year.

 Grief & Loss

-I think all of us struggle with how to deal with the grief that comes from the loss of a loved one and especially how to help our other loved ones get through it.
+I think all of us struggle with how to deal with the grief that comes from the loss of a loved one.
+It isn’t easy to know how to help our other loved ones get through the transition.
 That grief is a great starting point to begin the practice of honoring our beloved dead because once you establish a devotional practice, and are able to communicate with your loved ones across the veil, you realize they are not actually lost at all.

-I have had a devotional practice for over a decade, and now as my children are beginning to grow and become curious about the world, I look for ways to translate some of my spiritual practices to them.
+I have had an ancestral veneration practice for over a decade, and now as my children are beginning to grow and become curious about the world, I look for ways to translate some of my spiritual practices to them.

 When the ancestors are seen in this way, it makes the physical loss of them somewhat easier to bear.

-I had a very close relationship to my maternal grandfather, who I affectionately called Pap-pap (just as my daughter calls my dad, her maternal grandfather) and his death, when I was 16 years old was powerful for me.
+I had a very close relationship with my maternal grandfather, who I affectionately called Pap-pap (just as my daughter calls my dad, her maternal grandfather).
+His death, when I was 16 years old was powerful for me.
 He had been a rock during my often-tumultuous life as a young person and it was the first time I had lost someone who was such a profound part of my life, who I loved so dearly and who I now had to live without.

-However he was never far from my mind and in my heart I really didn’t believe for one minute that he was gone, in the true sense of the word.
-For years, when I needed help, I would look up in a state of anxiety or sadness and there would always just happen to be an older man there, maybe in a crowd, on a crowded bus, or walking down the street but he would be looking out at me from behind my grandfather’s eyes.
+However, he was never far from my mind.
+In my heart, I really didn’t believe for one minute that he was gone, in the true sense of the word.
+For years, when I needed help, he would be there.
+I would look up in a state of anxiety or sadness and there would always just happen to be an older man there, maybe in a crowd, on a crowded bus, or walking down the street but he would look out at me from behind my grandfather’s eyes.
 There were never any words exchanged, but I knew that my grandfather was still looking out for me.

-My ancestor altar is full of pictures of grandparents and other relatives and ancestors who have since left this earth; I even have a picture of my beloved dog who we lost over 2 years go.
+My ancestor altar is full of pictures of grandparents and other relatives and ancestors who have since left this earth; I even have pictures of my beloved dogs.

 Create an ancestor altar with your family.
 Place photos, family heirlooms, and other symbols to remind you of them, and any specific ethnic heritage you come from.
 Visuals are really important for children; a physical reminder of from whom and where they come from.

-If you don’t have room for an ancestor altar, or don’t want to use one, be sure to have lots of pictures up all over your house of your family and ancestors.
+If you don’t have room for an ancestor altar, or don’t want to use one, an easy way to practice ancestral veneration is to have lots of pictures up all over your house of your family and ancestors.
 Images are powerful and by having pictures up, you are sending the message to your children that their loved ones who have left this plane will always remain an important part of their lives.

 Regular offerings to the ancestors are also important.
-I like to give things I know particular ancestors would recognize, and enjoy, which is a good starting point.
-If some of your ancestors left this plane before your kids could know them, talking about and offering favorite foods and drinks are great ways to really humanize and personalize individual ancestors for your children.
+I like to offer items I know particular ancestors would recognize and enjoy.
+This is a good starting point.
+If some of your ancestors left this plane before, your kids could know them, talk about, and offer their favorite foods and drinks.
+This is a simple practice to humanize and personalize individual ancestors for your children.

-I also often make particular offerings, like olive oil or wine for my Italian ancestors, oatmeal for the Scottish ones and beer for the Germans.
+I also often make particular offerings, like olive oil or wine for my Italian ancestors, oats for the Scottish ones, and beer for the Germans.

 Therefore a great activity to do with kids in mind is to make a relative’s favorite dish together at regular intervals.
 If they have recently lost a loved one, start doing this one day each week.

-While you make the dish together, a candle could be lit and perhaps a picture of the relative could sit nearby.
-This way, the child will never forget the favorite foods of their loved ones, and every time they eat it, even as an adult, they will remember that special person, as well as the times you shared together honoring that person.
+While you make the dish together, light a candle, and perhaps place a picture of the relative nearby.
+This way, the child won’t forget the favorite foods of their loved ones.
+Every time they eat it, even as an adult, they will remember that special person, as well as the times you shared together honoring that person.